carpentries-lab/metagenomics-analysis/_episodes/02-assessing-read-quality.md

 this AWS instances came with an environment called metagenomics.
 We need to activate it in order to start using FastQC.

 We will use [Conda](https://docs.conda.io/en/latest/) as our environment manager.
-Conda is an open source package management system and environment management system that runs on Windows, macOS and Linux.
+Conda is an open source package and environment management system that runs on Windows, macOS and Linux.
 Conda environments are activated with the `conda activate` direction:
 ~~~
 $ conda activate metagenomics
 ~~~